FJortay/DISCO-Collective-Intelligence/README.md

 - **Operational Management**
   Implementing decisions and organizing resources for efficient execution.

-#### **Artificial Intelligence**

-AI streamlines DISCO's front-office by automating forum moderation and summarization, enhancing real-time drafting with intelligent editing, and securing voting through impact simulation and anomaly detection.
+**Articial Intelligence** streamlines DISCO's front-office by automating forum moderation and summarization, enhancing real-time drafting with intelligent editing, and securing voting through impact simulation and anomaly detection.

 ---

 ### **3. IT Infrastructure (Back-office)**

-DISCO’s back-office is founded on four core principles:
+The back-office is founded on four core principles:

 - **Decentralized and Wireless Network**
   Each citizen operates a personal computing node that contributes to a distributed network, collectively handling data collection, storage, and processing.
 This forms the essential backbone of our collective intelligence.